 CENTER OF REGIONAL AND NATURAL EDUCATION AT MNISZKI

 Some parents may struggle to keep their children open-minded about the aforementioned options in this article, and so a good old amusement park may have to be thrown in as a bargaining chip at some stage!
 Fortunately, in the 21st century, there are more wholesome ideas about how such places should operate.
 The main idea behind the creation of DELI Park, not too far from Greater Poland National Park, is learning about nature and the world through play.
 The emphasis is on smart entertainment, through which children are encouraged to develop a respect for nature!
 Attractions within the park include a line park, a mini zoo full of alpacas and lemurs, a tonne of gigantic prehistoric animals and bugs, and a cafeteria that sells wholesome local produce.

 Just the ticket if you have kids in tow and want to trade off a bit of history and culture for some fun.
-Zaurolandia is one of the best parks of its type in the country, is open all year round and is nearby to the sights of Biskupin and Wenecja if you have a car to get you around.
-Set in a forest find decent recreations of all your favourite dinos, including one showing one being eaten alive by another!
+Zaurolandia is one of the best parks of its type in the country - the kind that is set in a forest with recreations of all your favourite dinos.
+You'll even find one being eaten alive by another!
 On a brighter note, there is also a central play area for the kids involving a number of younger children's rides and an outdoor food court and picnic area.
 The older children can have fun on the rope park, go-kart or dirt bikes tracks.
 The complex also offers a hotel and restaurant should you wish to relax and stay over for the night instead of heading back to Poznań.
 All in all a recommended spot for the family if you have your own transport.